shapeshed/shapeshed.com/content/posts/illustrator_101_the_blend_tool.md

-{
-  "slug": "illustrator-101-the-blend-tool",
-  "title": "Illustrator 101 - The Blend Tool",
-  "date": "2007-07-18T00:00:00+01:00",
++++
+date = "2007-07-18T00:00:00+01:00"
-  "description": "The blend tool is a great way to build out shapes and design elements in Illustrator.
-Here's a quick overview of how it works and some techniques to apply.", "tags": [
+description = "The blend tool is a great way to build out shapes and design elements in Illustrator.
+Here's a quick overview of how it works and some techniques to apply." slug = "illustrator-101-the-blend-tool" tags = ["Illustrator 101", "Illustrator", "Design"] title = "Illustrator 101 - The Blend Tool"

-    "Illustrator 101",
-    "Illustrator",
-    "Design"
-  ]
-}
++++

 ## What the blend tool does